JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Evil
 * **NIGHT ACTIVITY:** Yes

 You are one of the [Pack Hunters](#werewolf) on the Werewolf team.
 You have one additional power: If you're executed, just before you die you'll get to kill one player who voted for you.
 In this respect you're like a highly effective Hunter.
+This power only occurs if you are eliminated to a village execution.
+If you are eliminated any other way, you do not have this power.